 Modern dentures offer security and comfort that would have been unthinkable a generation ago, but today, patients can enjoy stunningly lifelike restorations that function almost exactly like natural teeth.
-Joe McIntyre, DDS and Dan Whiting, DMD offer several types of dentures at their offices in Harrisonburg and Bridgewater, VA.
+Joe McIntyre, DDS, Dan Whiting, DMD, and Bryant Ash, DDS, offer several types of dentures at their office in Bridgewater, VA.
 Whether you need to replace several teeth or all of them, Smiles for Life has an option to suit you.
 We often recommend implant-supported dentures for the most stable and realistic results possible.
 Our practice offers convenient payment plans that can help you budget for restored function and oral health.

 Types of Dentures

 When you come to us for treatment, we will explain the various types of dentures and what you can expect with each.
 We can provide:

 Traditional full dentures: These restorations are likely what you picture when you think of dentures.
 This type of denture can replace the entire upper and lower dental arch.
 Our partner lab will create your prosthetic with a plastic base that matches the shade of your gums, and the synthetic teeth will have a natural appearance.

 Traditional partial dentures: A traditional partial denture is similar to a traditional full denture, but it will only replace part of your dental arch and relies on hidden clasps that connect to your remaining healthy teeth.